bnlokash/react-weather/README.md

 This humble weather app has a few cool features
 * Click on the map to see the weather for that location
+* Search locations and select one to jump there
 * Current, hourly and daily forecasts from the DarkSky API
 * Automatic units and timezone conversion
 * Location names from google reverse-geocoder